7 wonders of india

 How Many Wonders in India?

-As listed by UNESCO, India has one of the highest number of World Heritage Sites.
+As listed by UNESCO, India has one of the highest numbers of World Heritage Sites.
 Out of these Heritage Sites, the Ministry of Culture has picked 7 sites as the 7 wonders of India.
 Each site signifies a specific period of Indian history and showcases that period’s beliefs, architecture, and culture.

 • All structures, monuments, and buildings must be human-made and in an acceptable state of preservation.
 They should be able to be appreciated directly, without the need for visual aids or artificial enhancements.